Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Introduction

 \subsubsection{A path decomposition for diffusions in Euclidean spaces}

 Our first result is a generalization of the result of Williams on one-dimensional diffusions~\cite{Williams}.
 Namely having fixed a reflection group $W$ acting on an Euclidean space $\V$ and introduced a natural (\emph{i.e.} adapted to $W$) analog of the minimum of the process $\M$, we describe the law of a diffusion process conditionally on the value of $\M$.
 This is done by joining $r+1$ independent Markov processes, in the same spirit as for one-dimensional diffusions.
-For instance in the case where the Weyl group associated to the root system $A_2$ acts on $\V=\R^2$, the decomposition shows that one can realize a planar, drifted Brownian motion as follows: \begin{theorem} For $\nu\in\mathcal{C}$, set
+This is the content of Theorem~\ref{thm:williams} whose general scope of application will be presented along Section~\ref{sec:Williams}.
+We illustrate this statement here by providing such a decomposition for a planar, drifted Brownian motion in the case where the Weyl group is associated to the root system $A_2$ (recall Figure~\ref{fig:weyl}): \begin{theorem} Take $\V=\R^2$ and assume that $(W,\V)$ is the reflection group associated to the root system $A_2$ as defined above.
+For $\nu\in\mathcal{C}$, set